samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 **You need to make content that will attract people to your website.
 This is the golden rule.**

 If you think you can write about something, anything, you can be a blogger and earn money for it.
-1000$ is easy.
+1000$ per month is relatively easy for a blog if you use the right tools and produce good content.

-All that said, let's get to the next step.
+All that said, let's get to the first step to getting there.

 # Before you start